Matoking/protontricks/README.md

 # Parameters specific to Protontricks need to be placed *before* <APPID>.
 protontricks <APPID> <ACTIONS>

-# Run a custom command within game's installation directory
+# Run a custom command for selected game
 protontricks -c <COMMAND> <APPID>

 # Run the Protontricks GUI